Nebraska 4-HEducational Programs

 School enrichment programs offer non-formal, hands-on educational experiences in classrooms in support of school curriculum.
 Enrollment is not required.

-Afterschool programs meet between 3-6 PM to offer youth a safe, fun, and educational experiences through hands-on activities and 4-H curriculum.
+Afterschool programs meet between 3-6 PM to offer youth safe, fun, and educational experiences through hands-on activities and 4-H curriculum.
 Enrollment is not required.

 ADDITIONAL WAYS TO PARTICIPATE